abdnh/ankiscripts/README.md

 ### ankinit.py

 This script automates some chores I used to do manually when setting up a new add-on using my add-on template (e.g. modifying README.md and addon.json, and symlinking the src folder to an Anki base folder.)

+### support.py

+This is used to format the "Support & feature requests" and "Support me" sections of my add-on template's README and set up add-on specific support links.